This Rebuild Service Is For The Hermle 351-030 Westminster Chime Movement.

 Return shipping is included in the price.

-I will inspect it for any of the unusual damage that is listed above.
-If any unusual damage is found, I will contact you with an explanation and a price adjustment before proceeding with the rebuild.
+I will inspect it for any extra repair issues such as those listed above.
+If any of these issues are found, I will contact you with an explanation and a price adjustment before proceeding with the rebuild.
 If you find that the price adjustment is not agreeable, I will return your clock movement to you and issue you a refund, minus the cost of return shipping.

 Please follow the packing instructions to ensure that your clock movement arrives safely and undamaged.
 Please wrap your clock movement with several layers of bubble wrap.
 Place your clock movement in a box that is large enough so that it is completely surrounded with tightly packed packing peanuts.